-Answer: The FSSR only recognize the Coconut Oil (naryal ka tel) and its standards are prescribed under the regulation 220.127.116.11 under FSS (Food Products Standards And Food Additives) Regulations, 2011.
-Additionally, the packaging of Coconut Oil should also comply packaging & labelling requirements as per the FSS (Packaging & Labelling) Regulations, 2011.
+Answer: The FSSR only recognize the Coconut Oil (nariyal ka tel) and its standards are prescribed under the regulation 188.8.131.52 under FSS (Food Products Standards And Food Additives) Regulations, 2011.
+Additionally, the packaging of Coconut Oil should also comply with packaging & labeling requirements as per the FSS (Packaging & Labelling) Regulations, 2011.

 Question: I planned to prepare home based cereal food for babies.
-What all tests required to be done before marketing or approval in a FSSAI approved lab .
+What all tests required to be done before marketing or approval in an FSSAI approved lab.

-Question : I am currently working on a project which aims at marketing food products (jams, herbal tea, pickles, pepper, herb powder) and I have several questions concerning the labelling and the product approval.
-My question on the labelling is in which case do we have to mention the percentage in the ingredients section?
-Most of the products I have seen on shelf do not mention those percentages.
+Question: I am currently working on a project which aims at marketing food products (jams, herbal tea, pickles, pepper, herb powder) and I have several questions concerning the labeling and the product approval.
+My question on the labeling is in which case do we have to mention the percentage in the ingredients section?
+Most of the products I have seen on the shelf do not mention those percentages.